DarshanDeshpande/Scrapera/CONTRIBUTING.md

 * Ensure cross-platform compatibility for every change that's accepted.
 Windows, Mac, Debian & Ubuntu Linux.
 * Create issues for any major changes and enhancements that you wish to make.
 Discuss things transparently and get community feedback.
 * Ensure optimality of code
-* Ensure that no selenium or driver based tools are used
+* Ensure that no selenium or webdriver based tools are used
 * Don't add any classes to the codebase unless absolutely needed.
 * Keep feature versions as small as possible, preferably one new feature per version.
 * Be welcoming to newcomers and encourage diverse new contributors from all backgrounds.
 See the [Python Community Code of Conduct](https://www.python.org/psf/codeofconduct/).